As prisons worldwide literally overflow the major question of prison rehabilitation effectiveness hits us squarely in the face.

 This jail actually summarizes the rather turbulent and eventful history of Ireland, both Northern Ireland which is a part of the United Kingdom and the Southern part of the island, the Republic of Ireland with its capital in Dublin where this jail is situated.

 The Jail has been home to prisoners on all sides of the political spectrum including people looking for a daily meal simply trying to escape the clutches of the potato famine.
-One of the ‘prisoners’ was a hungry seven year old boy condemned for having stole some food.
+One of the ‘prisoners’ was a hungry seven-year-old boy condemned for having stolen some food.

 In this blog post what I want to discuss are the opposing views of two major ‘tendencies’ in society: Believers and non-believers.
-The first would fall in the ‘religious’ category while the latter would fall in the ‘social’ category.
-There opposing approaches reveal two different ways to try to solve problems.
+The first would fall into the ‘religious’ category while the latter would fall into the ‘social’ category.
+Their opposing approaches reveal two different ways to try to solve problems.

 The diversity of societies around the world including systems of justice (or injustice) and condemnations of and by itself are all other questions.
-In this post I am only discussing one issue, the opposing ways of handling the rehabilitation of prisoners.
-Which ‘method’ to use to restore deviators to societal standards.
+In this post, I am only discussing one issue, the opposing ways of handling prison rehabilitation effectiveness with regard to prisoners.
+Which method to use to restore deviators to societal standards.